scottlee-dev/maintenance-tracker/README.md

 ![Frontend](https://img.shields.io/badge/Frontend-Vanilla%20JS%20%2F%20CSS%20Grid-yellow.svg)
 ![Deploy Status](https://img.shields.io/badge/Cloud%20Deploy-Render%20Live-success.svg)

-A full-stack RESTful SaaS application engineered to solve automotive maintenance tracking for vehicle owners.
+A full‑stack RESTful SaaS application built to make automotive maintenance tracking simple and useful.

-It was built using Spring Boot, PostgreSQL, and an integrated frontend dashboard based on Vanilla JavaScript and CSS Grid.
+This system is built on Spring Boot and PostgreSQL, with a frontend implemented using Vanilla JavaScript and CSS Grid.

-The platform calculates maintenance schedules by analyzing mileage and fuel type.
+It also automatically calculates maintenance schedules based on mileage and fuel type.

 ---

-## 🚀 Getting Started & Local Setup
+## 🚀 Getting Started: Local Setup

 You can clone and run this application locally on your machine in under 3 minutes without configuring complex external frontend dependencies.

 ### Prerequisites
-* **JDK 21** or newer
+* **JDK 21+**
 * **PostgreSQL**
 * **Git** & **Maven**